hobyr/hobyr.github.io/_posts/2023-02-15-february_goals.md

 lot of emphasis on Colt Steele's course on my notebook.
 However, I'll add other resources here because I have more space.
 Here they are for the February:

-- **Week 1 (01.30 to 02.05)**: Finish sections 5 & 6 of Colt Steele's Udemy bootcamp.
+- **Week 2 (01.30 to 02.05)**: Finish sections 5 & 6 of Colt Steele's Udemy bootcamp.
-- **Week 2 (02.06 to 02.12)**: Finish sections 7 & 8 of Colt Steele's Udemy bootcamp + finish Survey
+- **Week 3 (02.06 to 02.12)**: Finish sections 7 & 8 of Colt Steele's Udemy bootcamp + finish Survey
     Form project from FreeCodeCamp.
-- **Week 3 (02.13 to 02.19)**: Finish sections 9 & 10 of Colt Steele's Udemy bootcamp + get to
+- **Week 4 (02.13 to 02.19)**: Finish sections 9 & 10 of Colt Steele's Udemy bootcamp + get to
     Flexbox project from FreeCodeCamp.
-- **Week 4 (02.20 to 02.26)**: Finish sections 11 & 12 of Colt Steele's Udemy bootcamp + start
+- **Week 5 (02.20 to 02.26)**: Finish sections 11 & 12 of Colt Steele's Udemy bootcamp + start
     section 13.

-### Week 1 (01.30 to 02.05)

-I managed to complete all the goals for this week including the CSS Colors and the HTML forms projects from FreeCodeCamp.

-Secondly, on The Odin Project, aka TOP, I completed the _Working with text_ lesson in the _HTML Foundations_ section.
-Quite easy for me as I've been also watching the Udemy bootcamp that dealt with that topic as well.

-Quite proud of the achievement, progressing little by little each day.
-I still find it hard to adjust to this rhythm as I'm used to doing so much in the day.
-Binging on the bootcamp videos, and trying to squeeze as much as possible.
-This feels more sustainable.

-When I wasn't actively working on learning Web Development, I wanted to spend some time learning [Django](https://www.djangoproject.com/), the Python framework to develop web apps.
-I managed to go until tutorial 3.
-It's very different from static HTML/CSS, but eventually, I believe I'll have to work with framework such as React.js or Vue.js for Front-End, and then Back-End frameworks like Django, ExpressJS, Spring Boot or Ruby on Rails.
-It's a good introduction.
+Although in the previous post, I wrote about my weekly progress since I started, I want to make it a regular occurence.
+I can reflect on what I did, as well as prove to myself I'm progressing.
+Frequently, I may be so deep in my learning that I'd forget stepping back and get an overview of what I accomplished until now.

+Since I described the first two weeks of my learning before, and we're midway through the 3rd week of February which is actually my fourth week of learning, I'll share what I did during week 3.

-### Week 2 (02.06 to 02.12)
+### Week 3 (02.06 to 02.12)

 This week was a bit hectic as I spent a lot of time away from my computer doing more creative work.
 I still managed to complete some sections as I planned.

 I gave myself several days to complete the Survey Form project on FreeCodeCamp, but I surprised myself by completing it in less than an hour.
-You can check [my project here](https://hobyr.github.io/survey_form/).
+You can check [my project here](https://www.github.com/hobyr/survey_form).
 It's not functional so submitting will result in a _405 error_.
 I need to make a page so it looks better.
 The goal was to use HTML and CSS to make an elegant page.
 And I believe I managed quite well, I really copied FreeCodeCamp's aesthetics though.